OPEN-NEXT/wp2.2_dev/README.md

 Dr Pen-Yuan Hsing ([@penyuan](https://github.com/penyuan)) is the current maintainer.

-Dr Jérémy Bonvoisin ([@jbon](https://github.com/jbon)) was a previous maintainer who contributed greatly to this repository during the first year of the OPENNEXT project.
+Dr Jérémy Bonvoisin ([@jbon](https://github.com/jbon)) was a previous maintainer who contributed greatly to this repository during the first year of the OPENNEXT project and is now an advisor.

 ## Contributing